Day camps

 Core program hours are Monday to Friday, 9 a.m. to 4 p.m. with drop-off occurring at 9 a.m. and pick-up at 4 p.m.

-Will there be extended care offered?
+Will there be extended care offered in your day camp programs?

 Yes, extended care is currently being offered at five-day long camps during the following hours: